 For the full instructions head to the recipe card.

-- Add olive oil to a frying pan, then add the garlic and sizzle.
-Add the kale.
+4. Add olive oil to a frying pan, then add the garlic and chilli if using and sizzle.
+Add the cavolo nero kale.

-- Add the pine nuts.
+Mix together, then add the pine nuts if using.
 Season and serve with more nutritional yeast or some pangritata.

 ❓FAQ & Trouble Shooting